elacerda/check_sky_objects/README.md

 Check Sky Objects
 =================

 Plots objects coordinates at the Horizontal Coordinate System (Alt, Az) at a certain location and time.
-For different timezones, see [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones].
+[Click for more timezones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 The jupyter-notebook script help us to inspect the code at [Google Colab](https://colab.research.google.com/github/elacerda/check_sky_objects/blob/main/check_sky_objects.ipynb) directly from the repository.